cofinley/FluentForeverVocabBuilder/README.md

 - Because the app is in disarray right now (v1.0.0, April 2019) and review sessions are a pain.
     - Words are repeated over and over, sometimes endlessly
 - I found I like having editable notes that I have full control over.
-- App is still worth it ($10/mo) for its premade content, grammar difficulty levels, and hopes of tutors.
-But other than that, Anki is much more mature.
+- App is maybe worth it ($10/mo) for its pre-made content, grammar difficulty levels, and hopes of tutors.
+But other than that, Anki is much more mature and flexible.
 - We can also use Google Images here over Bing b/c of small scale.

 ## Requirements